raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_14.md

 ### How to approach writing the program for Phase 2 of Mission Space Lab

-+ Read through this guide and the requirements it contains.
-There are a few things that your program should do so that it can run smoothly on the Astro Pis on the ISS, along with some useful tips for how to make the most of your experimental results.
-Some of the requirements are strict, such as making sure that the generated data and image files are stored in the right place, with the appropriate filenames.
++ Read through this guide.
+Familiarise yourself with the requirements that your program must meet so that it can advance to the next phase and run smoothly on the Astro Pis on the ISS.
+Read the useful tips provided throughout on how to best develop your program and make the most of your experimental results.

 ### Work out the key tasks